 Both builds can use to avoid the hit from the green circles when they explode.
 This will help alleviate some of the pressure from your Healing Druid.
 With some lucky timing, you might be able to get inside your .

-Take so you can quickly break the Blue Guardian during the first split phase.
-For the second split phase you will need to make sure you can use with three clones.
+Take so you can quickly break the Blue Guardian during the split phases.

 One of you should to skip the second capture point after you kill the first wall.
 From the first wall, you need to double towards the second wall.
 This will put you past the trigger point, allowing your team to skip this capture point via .